wise-introvert/imageboard/docs/kohlchan.md

 `kohlchan.net` uses a customized version of `lynxchan` engine.

+Note: this document may (or may not entirely) be superceded by the [`lynxchan` API](https://gitlab.com/catamphetamine/imageboard/blob/master/docs/engines/lynxchan.md) description.

 ### CAPTCHA

 To request a CAPTCHA, send a `GET` request to `/captcha.js?d={date}` where `{date}` can be a stringified javascript `Date`, for example `Wed%20May%2005%202021%2000:59:20%20GMT+0300%20(Moscow%20Standard%20Time)`.